NPLD Seed Orchard Rain Catchment Construction, Weeding & Planting (at Schofield)

 • Introduction to Kahua, safety briefing (~15 minutes)

-• Discuss planting techniques; planting demonstration (~10 minutes)
+• Discuss construction, weeding and planting techniques (~10 minutes)

 • Lunch at Natural Resource Baseyard (at Schofield) (1/2 hour)